Were you injured in a truck accident in Hazleton? Call a Hazleton truck accident lawyer at Munley Law for a free consultation.

 What Are the Common Causes of Truck Accidents in Hazleton?

 A variety of factors can contribute to a truck or tractor trailer accident.
 A Hazleton truck accident attorney at our firm will investigate all possible causes in order to get you the maximum settlement.
 Common causes of truck accidents include:

-- Improper loading/overloading of truck – This can include loading cargo that is over the maximum weight limit, or failure to properly secure cargo.
+- Improper loading/overloading of the truck – This can include loading cargo that is over the maximum weight limit, or failure to properly secure cargo.
 Overweight loads can make the truck difficult to control.
 Loads can shift during transit and cause a rollover or jackknife accident.
 The excess weight can prevent the driver from being able to brake safely.

-- Truck Driver Negligence – Negligence on the part of the truck driver, such as truck driver distraction, texting while driving, intoxication or DUI, speeding, driving too fast for conditions, tailgating, aggressive driving and improper lane changes, cause many truck accidents.
+- Truck driver negligence – Negligence on the part of the truck driver, such as truck driver distraction, texting while driving, intoxication or DUI, speeding, driving too fast for conditions, tailgating, aggressive driving, and improper lane changes, cause many truck accidents.

-- Mechanical Failure – The failure of various truck parts often plays a role in a collision.
+- Mechanical failure – The failure of various truck parts often plays a role in a collision.
 Brake failure, steering failure, transmission failure, tire blowouts, and other mechanical defects can lead to a crash.
 Mechanical failures should always be investigated to determine fault.

-- Dangerous roadway – The roadway may have been negligently maintained with inadequate signage, blind curves, potholes or other roadway dangers.
+- Dangerous roadway – The roadway may have been negligently maintained with inadequate signage, blind curves, potholes, or other roadway dangers.

 Pennsylvania Truck Crash Statistics

 - There were 122 fatal crashes involving heavy trucks in 202o in Pennsylvania.